 My own tiger mom didn’t understand how I had so much free time, yet she didn’t know how to fill my time with activities.
 Haunted with the first year of my time in the US, I was determined to have a social life and not be a weirdo.
 The culture divide created tension and confusion.
 My tiger mom didn’t know how to be one anymore in the foreign land.
 She went soft because she didn’t know what to do, and I took advantage of it and participated in musicals, attended sleepovers and had a social life that in retrospect was a lot of time wasted.
 Though I realized the Ivy dream may not happen, I did as much as I could to get ahead given limited guidance and resources.
 It took a few years of detour, but I am finally fulfilling that Ivy dream I had as a 10-year-old girl. side note: I am well aware that non-Ivy institutions can provide just as good of an education.
 I had a decent one from my undergraduate university.

 Although the path I took is most likely not what my tiger mom had planned for me (no tiger mom in their right mind would encourage their kids to join the Peace Corps), the intrinsic value that came from a tiger-mother upbringing stayed with me.
-I strive for my best in any situation given resources at hand.
+In any given situation, I strive for my best with resources at hand.
 I took challenging classes instead of ones that would boost my GPA, I did interesting work that enriches me as a person rather than a cookie-cutter life.
 I choose to live life off of the beaten path, and wouldn’t be able to do it without values & discipline instilled by my tiger mom.

 I love my parents and appreciate their tiger parenting style.
 If anything, I wish they hadn’t gone soft in my high school years.
 I did not have an unhappy childhood, instead, a productive and enriching one.
 And you can bet anything that I will be a fierce Tiger Mom myself!